Conventional trauma-focused therapies and midwife-led counseling appear most promising.

 The Neuropsychiatry Interdisciplinary Conference happens monthly, where particularly challenging cases are presented by fellows and discussed with faculty from psychiatry, neurology, neuropsychology and radiology.
 In addition, the Neuropsychiatry and Clinical Neuroscience journal club also takes place monthly.

-You will have one protected day per week for academic and research work.
+You will have protected time for academic and research work.
 This can take place in the many laboratories and clinics at Mass General, in addition to the larger Harvard system and Boston-area academic centers.
 You will be expected to produce at least one publishable manuscript during the course of the fellowship and present it at a scientific or clinical meeting.
-The program has flexibility to accommodate motivated research-oriented individuals.
+The program has flexibility to accommodate motivated research-oriented individuals, including a specific two-year clinician-scientist track.

 As a fellow, you will have access to educational resources from Mass General and Harvard University, including libraries and online resources, in addition to professional meetings.

 Through your fellowship, the faculty will strongly encourage you to develop your own clinical and research interests as you access nationally and internationally recognized clinicians and researchers within Mass General and in the neighboring Harvard/MIT Schools.
-Current areas of research available to fellows encompass basic neurobiology, neurobiology of neurodegenerative diseases, functional neuroimaging, neurophysiology, clinical trials in all psychiatry divisions, epidemiology and international medicine.
+Current areas of research available to fellows encompass basic, translational and clinical neuroscience research including, neurobiology of neurodegenerative diseases, circuit neuroscience, genetics, functional neuroimaging, neurophysiology, neuromodulation, clinical trials, epidemiology and global health.

 Individual weekly supervision with behavioral neurology and neuropsychiatry faculty will provide you with the opportunity to discuss clinical cases or specific topics more in depth.
 You will also meet with the program director to cover issues ranging from patient's care to career development.
 Emphasis will also be placed on personal well-being, academic growth as well as coping strategies to attend to the demands of training.